 Cold-pressed juice is another rehydration drink for athletes that should be considered.
 The primary advantage of cold-pressed juice for athletes is the consumption of vitamins and minerals along with fluids.

-There is also a wide variety of fruits and vegetable juice you can drink, and drinking fruit and vegetable juice does provide enough vitamins and minerals that it contributes to healthy fruit and vegetable recommendations (Benton & Young, 2019).
+There is also a wide variety of fruits and vegetable juice you can drink, and drinking fruit and vegetable juice do provide enough vitamins and minerals that it contributes to healthy fruit and vegetable recommendations (Benton & Young, 2019).

 Other cold-pressed juices boost the energy levels of athletes enabling them to perform at their best.
 For example, beetroot juice.